The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 All Quiz Answers (In Order)

 Alright, moment of truth.
-You’ve collected all the clues, you’re standing in front of the quiz terminal, and the armory door is tantalizingly close.
-Here are the correct answers in the exact order you’ll need them:
+You’ve collected all the clues, you’re standing in front of the armory terminal, and the door is tantalizingly close.
+Here are the exact questions and correct answers in the order they appear:

 Correct Answer: 115 Years Old